GWLyu/SIQM/2308.09032/readme.md

-This folder contains files used to run MCMCs and generate plots in paper arXiv:2308.09032.
+This folder contains files used to run MCMCs and generate plots in the paper arXiv:2308.09032.

-This is an jupyter file example to demonstrate how to generate waveform from modified waveform mdoel IMRPhenomXPHM.
+The Jupyter file provided here serves as an example to demonstrate how to generate waveforms using the modified waveform model IMRPhenomXPHM.

-For the installation of lalsimulation, please see the page on [LIGOWiki](https://wiki.ligo.org/Computing/LALSuiteInstall).
+For the installation of lalsimulation, please refer to the [LIGOWiki](https://wiki.ligo.org/Computing/LALSuiteInstall) page.